-My first job was in the Human Resources dept of a Spanish Bank, I really enjoyed my job actually but was much more concerned on the newest Fashions that on databases for sure. :) Then I dared to go abroad and follow my dream and studied Fashion Styling in London.
-I guess it was always quite obvious I was going to become a Stylist, I cant help it but style people and things around me.
+My first job was in the Human Resources department of a Spanish Bank, I really enjoyed my job actually but was really much more concerned about the newest fashions than on databases for sure. :) Then I dared go abroad and follow my dream and I studied Fashion Styling in London.
+I guess it was always quite obvious I was going to become a stylist, I cant help but style the people and the objects around me.

 WHAT DO YOU CARE ABOUT IN LIFE?

-There was a turning point, when I realised that the industry I so much heroized was one of the most polluting and reckless one, it suddenly did not make any sense to me to feature an unrealistic image of a flawless model in designer clothes all this done slaving interns with with a decadent amount of options just to choose one outfit for the perfect picture.
+There was a turning point, when I realised that the industry I so admired so much was one of the most polluting and reckless industries in existence, it suddenly did not make any sense to me to feature an unrealistic image of a flawless model in designer clothes, and have all of it done by slaving interns with a decadent amount of options to choose from, all just for one outfit for one perfect picture.

 HOW DO YOU ADDRESS THESE WITH YOUR WORK?

-My mission is to go the extra mile to find and feature new talent, young brands, ethical design.
-My statement is that big brands do NOT need my help and if I can make a little difference in featuring an emerging designer or renting pieces from a small shop instead of going to the fast Fashion stores then I feel in line with my morals.
+My mission is to go the extra mile to find and feature new talent, young brands and ethical design.
+My statement is that big brands do not need my help and if I can make a little difference by featuring an emerging designer or renting pieces from a small shop instead of going to fast fashion stores then I feel that I am acting in line with my morals.

-Additionally I love giving simple tips to consumers and industry people to change their perspective, so we can finally create change.
-Nevertheless, I have realised that there is more to do than consume more consciously.
-We have to drastically understand and alter the entire cycle of production to avoid waste production in the first place.
+Additionally I love giving simple tips to consumers and industry people on how to change their perspective, so we can finally create change.
+Nevertheless, I realised that there is more to do than to just consume more consciously.
+We have to drastically understand and alter the entire cycle of production to avoid waste in the first place.
 My goal is to deeply research and understand the system in order to break it down into digestible, actionable information for the mainstream.